 Phone calls and mobile data

 Before you land, disable data roaming and don’t answer incoming calls on your mobile phone if you want to keep your monthly bill in check.
 Invest in a prepaid travel SIM card if keeping in touch with home is important.

-Consider buying a cheap handset from one of the US’s many big-box stores, such as Walmart.
+You could consider buying a cheap handset from one of the US’s many big-box stores, such as Walmart.
 It will come with credit preloaded but keep in mind that in America you’re charged not just for making calls and sending texts but also receiving them.

 To call Australia, dial +61 followed by the phone number – including the area code minus the zero.
 So, to call a Sydney landline telephone, you would dial +61 2 then the phone number.
 To call a mobile phone, use the same country code and dial the mobile number minus the first zero.

 Power sockets in the US (120V) have a lower voltage than those in Australia (230V) and a higher frequency (60Hz compared with Australia’s 50Hz).
 Most gadgets are designed to work on a range of frequencies and voltages but double-check if you’re in doubt.
 Power plugs and sockets also have a different configuration so an adaptor that converts the Australian socket to types A and B will come in handy.

 MTA for planning your route on public transport.

 Smart Traveller for safety information.

 Central Park App for a detailed guide to all 340 hectares of the park and a schedule of events.

 NYCGo for handy information about nearby places and events based on your current location using Google Maps technology.